turnkeylinux/pool/README.rst

     pool-info
         show pool information (registered containers, etc.)

     # woops, noticed I registered the wrong branch
-    #  added #devel branch for emphasis
+    #  added #devel branch for emphasis - unregister would work without it
-    #  unregister would work without it since there is only one branch registered for that path
+    #  since there is only one branch registered for that path
     pool-unregister /turnkey/projects/pool#devel

-    # prints a list of all packages in the pool (by name only)
+    # print a list of all packages in the pool (by name only)
     pool-list -n

-    # prints a list of all packages + newest versions
+    # print a list of all packages + newest versions
     pool-list

-    # prints a list of all packagse that match this glob
+    # print a list of all packagse that match this glob
     pool-list turnkey-*

-    # prints a list of all package versions for neverland
+    # print a list of all package versions for neverland
     pool-list --all neverland

-    # prints a loooong list of all package versions, old and new, for all packages
+    # print a loooong list of all package versions, old and new, for all
+    # packages
-    # watch out, every git commit in an autoversioned project is a new virtual version
+    #  watch out, every git commit in an autoversioned project is a new virtual
+    #  version!
     pool-list --all

     for name in $(pool-list -n); do
         if ! exists -q $name; then
-            echo insane: package $name was just here a second ago fi
+            echo "insane: package $name was just here a second ago" fi
     done

     mkdir /tmp/newest

-    # gets all the newest packages in the pool to /tmp/newest
+    # get all the newest packages in the pool to /tmp/newest
     pool-get /tmp/newest

-    # gets the newest neverland to /tmp/newest
+    # get the newest neverland to /tmp/newest
     pool-get /tmp/newest neverland

-    # gets neverland 1.2.3 specifically to /tmp/newest
+    # get neverland 1.2.3 specifically to /tmp/newest
     pool-get /tmp/newest neverland=1.2.3

-    # gets all packages that are listed in product-manifest and exist in our pool to /tmp/newest
+    # get all packages that are listed in product-manifest and exist in our
-    # don't warn us about packages which don't exist (unsafe)
+    # pool to /tmp/newest - don't warn us about packages which don't exist
+    # (unsafe)
     pool-get /tmp/newest -q -i /path/to/product-manifest

-    # creates a repository like
+    # creates a Debian apt repository like filesystem tree
     mkdir /tmp/product-repo
     for package in $(cat /path/to/versioned-product-manifest); do
         if pool-exists -q $package; then